Lingzhi (mushroom): Varieties

 Environmental conditions play a substantial role in the lingzhi's manifest morphological characteristics.
 For example, elevated carbon dioxide levels result in stem elongation in lingzhi.
 Other formations include antlers without a cap, which may also be related to carbon dioxide levels.
 The three main factors that influence fruit body development morphology are light, temperature, and humidity.
 While water and air quality play a role in fruit body development morphology, they do so to a lesser degree.

-Habitat
+Distribution and habitat

 Ganoderma lingzhi is found in East Asia growing as a parasite or saprotroph on a variety of trees.
 Ganoderma curtisii and Ganoderma ravenelii are the closest relatives of the lingzhi mushroom in North America.

-In the wild, lingzhi grows at the base and stumps of deciduous trees, especially that of the maple.
+In the wild, lingzhi grows at the base and stumps of deciduous trees, especially maples.
 Only two or three out of 10,000 such aged trees will have lingzhi growth, and therefore it is extremely rare in its natural form.
 Today, lingzhi is effectively cultivated on hardwood logs or sawdust/woodchips.